Yes. Here is an overview of legal frameworks in major jurisdictions

 Current regulatory regime in the European Union.

 From 1 July 2016 the current regulatory framework has changed.
 The Directive on Electronic Signatures (1999/93/EC) has been replaced with a new framework, commonly called e-IDAS (910/2014/EU).
 E-IDAS provides mutual recognition of e-signatures, e-seals, time stamping, website authentication and e-registered delivery services among EU member states which adopt the regulation.
 E-IDAS also introduces the advanced electronic signature concept as well as the definition of qualified and non-qualified trust services.
 The aim of E-IDAS is to build public confidence in the security of digital transactions and to encourage them to use electronic signatures.
-Since E-IDAS is not a directive, it does not need to be approved by individual EU countries.

-You can view the Regulation here:
+You can view the directive here: